-It’s likely that John Jameson never imagined that his simple labour of love would become what it is today, but in 2016, it is by far the best-selling whiskey globally (a testament to being available internationally for two centuries), Mr Jameson surely never dreamed that his whiskey would ever reach the shores of Egypt, either.
-But whether at high-end restaurants like Pier 88, or the more intimate pub settings of a place like Cheers, there’s a bottle of Jameson Irish Whiskey waiting around every corner of Cairo, none more so than in the next few months, when Jameson hits the road for some special events across the city’s best and most popular bars – whiskey fans of Egypt, stay tuned!
+It’s likely that John Jameson never imagined that his simple labour of love would become what it is today, but in 2017, it is by far the best-selling whiskey globally (a testament to being available internationally for two centuries), Mr Jameson surely never dreamed that his whiskey would ever reach the shores of Egypt, either.
+But whether at high-end restaurants, or more intimate pub settings, there’s a bottle of Jameson Irish Whiskey waiting around every corner of Cairo, none more so than in the next few months, when Jameson hits the road for some special events across the city’s best and most popular bars – whiskey fans of Egypt, stay tuned!

 By Kalam El Qahaira